gmalette/gmalette.github.io-src/_posts/2020-02-16-affordance-for-errors-pt2.md

 Quick reminder: Some APIs's default usage mode is what users consider a mistake.
 Ex: ActiveRecord allows mistakenly loading records in a serial manner, rather than as a batch [(link)]({% post_url 2020-01-29-affordance-for-errors-pt1 %}#n--1).

 _I can already hear [Alex Snaps](https://github.com/alexsnaps) complaining about ORMs.
 ORMs have their fair share of issues, I get it!
-I guess this problem exposes a conumdrum: either we allow the prevalent\* N+1 issue, or we force coupling between unrelated pieces of code._
+I guess this problem exposes a conundrum: either we allow the prevalent\* N+1 issue, or we force coupling between unrelated pieces of code._

 All the approaches to solving this problem I can think of consist of considering that loading an association of a record loaded through a `has_many` association without specifying _how_, is invalid.
 Let's dissect that.